rday45/flask-web-server/README.md

 This endpoint will get all inventory items of a specific character (enter their id in the url where it says int:character_id).
 Any user can view any character's inventory items, however, they need to be authenticated in order to do so.

-if successful, a response may look this this:
+If successful, a response may look this this:

 ```JSON
 [